ret2libc Attack (x86)

 - Argument control via stack (x86): place

-. - Reliance on correct libc resolution: with ASLR OFF you can hardcode; with ASLR ON you must leak and compute.
+"/bin/sh"pointer after the return address tosystem. - Reliance on correct libc resolution: with ASLR OFF you can hardcode; with ASLR ON you must leak and compute.

 - Clean return path: use

-as the return address fromsystem
+exitas the return address fromsystemfor stability.

 Ret2libc Attack (x64)